mitch-b/dotnet-mcp-template/README.md

 dotnet user-secrets set OAuth:Scopes:0 api://d13cafd2-01ac-4692-a1d9-aa5611d7cbe0/mcp.tools
 ```

-If you do **not** set the `OAuth` section, the ToolServer and Console will run in unauthenticated mode for quick local usage.
+If you do **not** set the `OAuth` section, the McpServer and Console will run in unauthenticated mode for quick local usage.

 ### OAuth for Console (client)